realyze/pr-train/README.md

 Run `git pr-train` in your working dir when you're on any branch that belongs to a PR train.
 You don't have to be on the first branch, any branch will do.
 Use `-r/--rebase` option if you'd like to rebase branches on top of each other rather than merge (note: you will have to push with `git pr-train -pf` in that case).

 `git pr-train -p` will merge/rebase and push your updated changes to remote `origin` (configurable via `--remote` option).

-### Automagically creating GitHub PRs

-**Pre-requisite**: Create a `${HOME}/.pr-train` file with a single line which is your GH access token (you can create one [here](https://github.com/settings/tokens)).

-Pass `--create-prs` to create GH PRs with a "content table" section.
-PR titles are taken from the commit message titles of each branch HEAD.
-You'll be promted before the PRs are created.

-**Please note that re-running with `--create-prs` will overwrite the descriptions of the existing PRs (and you most likely do not want that).**